 Further, Christ does not need our sufferings, but allows us to suffer so that we might participate in His redemptive work for our own sake, so that we become more conformed to Him.
 As John Paul puts it, “through suffering those surrounded by the mystery of Christ’s Redemption become mature enough to enter this Kingdom“.

-Of course, this is the contrary of the modern, utilitarian mindset, which sees all things governed by blind chance, with life nothing but a protoplasmic accident waiting to return to the oblivion whence it arose.
-To them, the Donegal family, and all victims of apparently random evil – including, now, Covid – were just in the wrong place at the wrong time.
+Of course, this is the contrary of the modern, utilitarian mindset, which sees all things governed by blind chance, life nothing but a protoplasmic accident waiting to return to the oblivion whence it arose.
+To them, the Donegal family, and all victims of apparently random evil – earthquakes and tsunamis – were just in the wrong place at the wrong time.

 But to the Catholic mind, there is always a reason, and nothing really happens by ‘chance’, for all things, from the smallest to the greatest, unfold in light of God’s providence (CCC, #303).
 To the victims of such manifest suffering, such was their place, their moment to enter eternity, whether in the depths of a Donegal loch, or in a hospital bed or wherever and however else.
 All suffering ‘means something’ in the grand scheme of God’s will, a meaning, an order and a purpose to be revealed only at the end of time, when the whole creation will be brought to perfection.